ramonvictor/gulp-protractor-qa/readme.md

 <img src="https://raw.githubusercontent.com/ramonvictor/gulp-protractor-qa/master/assets/protractor-qa-logo.png" alt="Protractor Logo" />

-Keeping end-to-end test up-to-date can be really painful.
-Gulp Protractor QA warns you on the fly whether all element() selectors could be found or not within your AngularJS view files.
+Keeping end-to-end tests up-to-date can be really painful.
+Gulp Protractor QA warns you on the fly whether all element() selectors could be found or not within your application view files.

 ###### *Because code changes should not break your tests!*